 That morning we woke up early... wow, I was so excited !!

 A song was playing loudly while getting ready for breakfast so music was also a little help for waking up the boys!

 We had a delicious and very traditional breakfast with a twist...
 Swiss cheese Yummy!

-We were staying at the Suizo Loco Lodge & Resort in Cahuita (means the Crazy Swiss man and really, that's its owner, a funny crazy Swiss guy which is a great host)!
+We were staying at the Suizo Loco Lodge & Resort in Cahuita (which means the Crazy Swiss man and really, that's its owner, a funny crazy Swiss guy which is a great host)!

 This cozy lodge is located just 30 minutes away from the Sanctuary in Puerto Viejo so you`d better be there 20 or 30 minutes before the tour starts.
 Visits are limited and just twice a day: 9:30 a.m. and 11:30 a.m.

 On our way, I was thinking that sometimes I forget how beautiful is the Caribbean Coast.
-Impetus ocean to our right came along the whole drive in a nice sunny day!
-Finally we arrived at 09:10 a.m.
+Impetus ocean to our right came along the whole drive on a nice sunny day!
+Finally, we arrived at 09:10 a.m.
 Perfect timing!

 In the first cage, there was a big Jaguar giving us our Welcome, however, he didn´t bother to look at us.